Weigela Growing Guide

 Full sun to part shade.

-In spring, topdress the root zone of the plants with a balanced organic fertilizer.
+In spring, topdress the root zone of the plants with a balanced organic fertiliser.

 Sow and Plant

-Set our purchased plants in spring, just as they are emerging from dormancy.
+Set our purchased plants from autumn through to spring, as long as your soil is not frozen.
 Container-grown plants can be set out until early summer.
 Water young plants regularly, and cover the root zone with an organic mulch to keep the soil lightly moist at all times.
-Allow 6 feet (2 m) between plants when planting weigela as a hedge.
+Allow 2 m (6 feet) between plants when planting weigela as a hedge.
 Dwarf cultivars may merit closer spacing.